OmarAhsanCode/Calorie-Tracker/GOOGLE_AUTH_SETUP.md

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Click on the project dropdown at the top of the page
 3. Click "New Project"
-4. Enter a project name (e.g., "hill-calories-ai")
+4. Enter a project name (e.g., "calorie-valorie")
 5. Click "Create"

 ### Step 2: Enable Google Sign-In API